mate-academy/react_phone-catalog/README.md

 Create `ProductDetailsPage` available at `/product/:productId`.

-1. `ProductCard` image and title should be links to the product details page.
+1. `ProductCard` image and title should be links to the product details page.✅
 2. Use `Loader` when fetching the product details.
 3. Show the details on the page:
    - Display the available colors from colorsAvailable and the capacities from capacityAvailable as radio inputs, allowing the selection of one value from the offered options;❌💀
-   - `About` section should contain a subheader with description;❓⁉️
+   - `About` section should contain a subheader with description;✅
    - Choose `Tech specs` you want to show.❓⁉️
 4. Add the ability to choose a picture. ⭕
 5. Implement `You may also like` block with products chosen randomly:
    - Create `getSuggestedProducts` method fetching the suggested products. ⭕
-6. Add `Back` button working the same way as a Browser `Back` button.
+6. Add `Back` button working the same way as a Browser `Back` button.✅
 7. Add `Breadcrumbs` at the top with:⁉️
    - A Home page link;
    - A category page link (`Phones`, `Tablets`, `Accessories`); ⭕